7 Strategies for People Who Hate Networking

 by Carrie Greene

 Networking doesn't come naturally to everyone.
-If you find it awkward, try these seven strategies to make networking more enjoyable and profitable.
+If you find it awkward - or you downright hate it - try these seven strategies to make networking more enjoyable and profitable.

 We've all heard that going to events and networking is very important.

 Meeting someone in person is generally a much faster and effective way to get to know him or her than through online methods.

 There are some people who are born networkers.
 I'm not one of them.
 I didn't like networking until I found a few strategies that helped me feel more comfortable and make them more fun and yes...rewarding.

 Here are the top 7 strategies that I use myself, AND of course share with my clients, for enjoying (and getting the most out of) networking events.